thyb/minimalist-blog/articles/install-local.md

 grunt server
  ```

-Once server launched, just go on [http://localhost:4000/](http://localhost:4000/) to see your blog routed on your conf.js.
+Once server launched, just go at [http://localhost:4000/](http://localhost:4000/) to see your blog routed on your conf.js.